fueelin/javascript/README.md

   ```

-  - Use `find` when searching an array for a single element and `filter` when searcing for multiple elements.
+  - Use `find` when searching an array for a single element and `filter` or `filterBy` when searcing for multiple elements.

   - If you don't know array length use `Array.push`.